-At Cheadle Hulme High School the Computing department is well equipped.
-There are four dedicated computing labs where each lab has between 30 and 34 PCs.
-The operating system used in school is Microsoft Windows 7 and the department has recently purchased two class sets of Raspberry Pis so that KS3 students have the opportunity of learning with the latest technology.
-Each computing lab has an electronic whiteboard and the main two computing labs have recently been fitted with Apple TV.
-The department has the support of the school’s team of five IT technicians, including a Network Manager and the E-Learning Manager.
+The Computing department is well equipped, there are three dedicated computing labs where each lab has between 30 and 34 PCs.
+The operating system used in school is Microsoft Windows 10 and the department has a range of physical computing resources including two class sets of Raspberry Pis and Microbits so that KS3 students have the opportunity of learning with the latest technology.
+Each computing lab has an electronic whiteboard.
+The department has the support of the school’s team of six IT technicians, including a Network Manager and the E-Learning Manager.
 There is also an administration assistant who supports the department on a daily basis with all administrative tasks.
 The department has its own office which provides staff with a work area away from their normal classroom.

-Presently, the department is allocated on the timetable for the delivery of computing, one hour per fortnight to Year 7 and one hour per week to Years 8 and 9.
+Presently, the department is allocated on the timetable for the delivery of computing, one hour per fortnight to Years 7 and 9 and one hour per week to Year 8.
 This time allocation is reviewed on an annual basis.
 KS3 students have the opportunity of learning:

 Students also have the opportunity of applying to be a Computing Ambassador and the department also runs extra-curricular sessions, which are open to all students, to allow them to develop their computing skills, such as using Python, Raspberry Pi etc. There is also a Tech Team linked to the department which gives students the opportunities to be involved in the purchase and evaluation of new technology here at CHHS.

-At GCSE we follow the AQA GCSE in Information and Communication Technology (full course) and have a good track record.
-From September 2014, as a result of the changes to the curriculum, GCSE in Computer Science has been taught at KS4.
+At GCSE we follow the OCR GCSE in Computer Science and have a good track record.
 GCE Computing has been taught at KS5 since September 2015.

-We welcome trainee teachers; the department has assisted with the training and development of trainees both as Subject and Professional Mentors for several years.
-We work closely with Manchester Metropolitan University and Manchester University and as a school have been involved in School Direct since 2012 – when the scheme first started.
+We welcome trainee teachers; the department has assisted with the training and development of trainees for several years.

 Please apply via the UCAS website>